flutter/website/flutter-for-android.md

 # Intents

-## What is the equivalent of an Intent in Flutter
+## What is the equivalent of an `Intent` in Flutter?

-In Android, there are two main use cases for Intents: switching between Activities, and invoking external components.
-Flutter on the other hand does not have the concept of Intents, though if needed Flutter can trigger Intents through native integration.
+In Android, there are two main use cases for `Intent`s: navigating between Activities, and communicating with components.
+Flutter on the other hand does not have the concept of intents, although you can still start intents through native integrations (via [a plugin](https://pub.dartlang.org/packages/android_intent)).

-To switch between screens in Flutter you can access the router to draw a new Widget.
-There are two core concepts and classes for managing many
+Flutter doesn't really have a direct equivalent to activities and fragments;
+rather, in Flutter you navigate between screens, using a `Navigator` and `Route`s, all within the same `Activity`.

-screens: Route and Navigator.
-A Route is an abstraction for a “screen” or “page” of an app (think Activity), and a Navigator is a widget that manages routes.
-A Navigator can push and pop routes to help a user move from screen to screen.
+A `Route` is an abstraction for a “screen” or “page” of an app, and a `Navigator` is a widget that manages routes.
+A route roughly maps to an `Activity`, but it does not carry the same meaning.
+A navigator can push and pop routes to move from screen to screen.
+Navigators work like a stack on which you can `push()` new routes you want to navigate to, and from which you can `pop()` routes when you want to "go back".

-Like Android where you can declare your Activities inside the AndroidManifest.xml, in Flutter you can pass in a Map of named routes to the top level MaterialApp instance
+Similarly to Android, where you declare your activities inside the app's `AndroidManifest.xml`, in Flutter you can pass in a `Map` of named routes to the top level `MaterialApp` instance to declare all your routes:

 <!-- skip -->
 {% prettify dart %}